-- Year One to Year Two: For promotion, a student must obtain a passing grade in all required modules that comprise the Year One curriculum of the College of Medicine. - II.
-Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the Year Two curriculum of the medical school.
-Students must also take and pass the USMLE Step 1 for promotion to Year Three. - III.
-Year Three to Year Four: The curriculum in Years Three and Four are considered a continuum.
+- I. Year One to Year Two: For promotion, a student must obtain a passing grade in all required modules that comprise the M1 curriculum of the College of Medicine. - II.
+Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the M2 curriculum of the medical school.
+Students must also take and pass the United States Medical Licensing Examination (USMLE) Step 1 for promotion to M3.
+Step 1 must be taken prior to the start of the M3 academic year unless an exception is made by the Student Evaluation and Promotions Committee (SEPC). - III.
+Year Three to Year Four: The curriculum in Years 3 and 4 are considered a continuum.
 As such, there is not an official promotion to the M4 year.
-Students with deficiencies in clerkship performance or on the Comprehensive Objective Structured Clinical Exam (OSCE)

-may have special requirements for remediation, or may be required to repeat all or part of the M3 year.
+Students with deficiencies in clerkship performance or on the Comprehensive Objective Structured Clinical Exam (OSCE) may have special requirements for remediation, or may be required to repeat all or part of the M3 year.
 Students must obtain a passing grade in all required clerkships and must meet all requirements of the Years 3 and 4 curriculum to be considered for graduation.
-Students must also pass USMLE Step 2 CK and CS to be recommended for graduation.
+Students must take and pass the USMLE Step 2 CK in order to graduate.
+Students must take USMLE Step 2 CS in order to graduate.